plant projects

-The UP Garden's large size allows us to run different plant projects.
-Although we have a couple of knowledgeable hobby gardeners amongst our regular volunteers, most of us are new to gardening!
+The UP Garden has over 200 species of plants at the last count, carefully chosen for their hardiness, colour, and benefits to urban wildlife.
+Although we have a few knowledgeable hobby gardeners amongst our regular volunteers, most of us are new to gardening.
 We don't consider anything to be a failure, just a learning opportunity; The UP Garden will evolve as we try out different ideas and suggestions.
+As well as the wide variety of plants you'll see at every turn, we have some ongoing projects worth mentioning.

-Certain planters are allocated to estate residents with no gardens of their own, who are interested in growing edible plants for their own use.
-It has been fascinating to see the different plants each household has chosen to grow, and how they have been used in meals!
+We built six box planters of around 1sqm which local residents with no gardens of their own can borrow on a rolling basis to grow their own food.
+It has been fascinating to see the different plants that each household has chosen to grow, and how they have been used in meals!

 Bee bed